rihan1228/Smart-Hydroponics-System/README.md

+hydroponics system that consists of three chambers: one for storing water, one for storing a mixture of water and nutrients, and another for holding concentrated nutrients.
+Each chamber is equipped with a water level sensor to monitor the liquid levels.
+In the nutrient mixture chamber, a pH sensor is used to measure the acidity or alkalinity of the solution, and a DHT sensor is included to track environmental parameters like temperature and humidity.
+Each chamber has a dedicated pump, and all three pumps are connected to individual relays, allowing the circuit to manage fluid flow and nutrient balance automatically based on sensor input.

 This project automates the nutrient and water delivery to plants grown hydroponically.
 It uses:

 Sensors to monitor tank levels, temperature, humidity, pH, and TDS.